JimMcL/YetAnotherTracker/README.md

 may be identifiable by their large diffusion distance or length (although clearly this is not an infallible test and depends on the tracks).

-Currently, the app is controlled through command line parameters.
+Currently, the app is controlled through command line parameters and/or a configuration file.
+To use it, you should be comfortable with editing text files and know what a command line app is.

 ## Installation